 In 2018, I was seized by gunmen with semi-automatics.
 They interrogated me for 90 minutes, then posted a guard.
 I escaped.
 One can't rely on anyone to do their job any more.

-In 2023, Wipf & Stock accepted a second metaphysics for publication.
+In 2023, an imprint of Wipf & Stock accepted a second metaphysics for publication.
 Titled This Town, it is presented in the form of an illustrated novelette "for adults and teens".